 - Different types of massages: aromatic, refreshing, harmony, luxury...
 They are available from 9:00 am to 6:00 pm.

-- I love Spa Package**: with towel, slippers, shower gel, shampoo, cap and mineral water.
+- I love Spa package: with towel, slippers, shower gel, shampoo, cap and mineral water.

-7. Other Budapest spas
+Other spas in Budapest

-I recommend you to go on Saturday, since on this day in this bath that used the thermal waters of an ancient monastery in the twelfth century are mounted authentic parties known as spartys.
+I recommend you to go on Saturday, because on this day in this bath that used the thermal waters of an ancient monastery in the twelfth century are mounted authentic parties known as spartys.
 You can also go any other day of the week to relax, but it is smaller than the rest of the options you have in the city.

 It is the best option if you are looking for a smaller spa where you can relax without being surrounded by people.
-It only has five pools, so it is best to book your ticket in advance to ensure your place.
+It only has five pools, so it is better to book your ticket in advance to ensure your place.

-### Király Thermal Bath
+Király Thermal Bath

-How to get there
+How to get to Budapest

 Although there are spas like Széchenyi further away from the center, in the city of Budapest everything is accessible either on foot (depending on where your hotel is) or by cab (prices are quite affordable).
 Remember that you can also buy tickets with hotel pick-up included for a small supplement, but the return is on your own.